Demystifying the Flash Point of Essential Oils in a Candle

-You can put essential oils in your candles, safe.
-The question was asked by Robert Tisserand: No danger.
+You can put essential oils in your candles, without danger.
+We asked Robert Tisserand the question: No danger.

-A candle is not going to fire because of an essential oil.
-Believe me, if that were the case, the video of burning candles would be legion online.
-This is not the case, because the candles do not fire because of the essential oils.
-The essential oils are found in small amounts in the candle (around 5 %) and are scattered in the wax (soya, sunflower ...).
+A candle is not going to take on fire due to an essential oil.
+Believe me, if it was the case we know, the video of candles that take on fire would be legion online.
+This is not the case, because the candles do not take on fire because of essential oils.
+Essential oils are found in small quantities in the candle (around 5 %) and are dispersed in wax (soy, sunflower ...).

-The only reason to worry about the lightning points (which differ greatly from one company to another for the same essential oil) is for the smell (and to avoid wastage).
-If you add an essential oil in a hotter wax that is warmer than its flash point, you burn it and you don't smell.
-Sometimes the new manufacturers of natural candles are disappointed, they find that it doesn't feel strong enough.
+The only reason to worry about the lightning points (which differ a lot from one company to another for the same essential oil) is for the smell (and to avoid waste).
+If you add an essential oil to a better warm wax than its flash point, you burn it and you do not keep the smell.
+Sometimes the new manufacturers of natural candles are disappointed, they find that it does not feel strong enough.
 This can be explained by lightning points and temperatures.
-Note that there are few essential oils with a flash point of less than 40 degrees C and the soy wax, for example, begins to melt around 50 degrees C (no need to take it to a temperature of 80 degrees C).Do your little research for flash points.
+Note that there are few essential oils whose lightning point is less than 40 degrees C and that the soy wax for example begins to melt around 50 degrees C (no need to take it to a temperature of 80 degrees VS).Do your little research for lightning points.

-Beyond the temperatures, let us remember that it is natural, that there are no synthetic products harmful to fix perfumes.
-If you want this to be strong, use a diffuser or a nebulizer On this, make your candles with your essential oils without fear.
+Beyond the temperatures, let us remember that it is natural, that there are no harmful synthetic products to fix the perfumes.
+If you want it to smell strong, use a diffuser or a nebulizer With that, make your candles with your essential oils without fear.

 - Marie-Christine Vallières